 Even you like to think that no one will ever target, there always a chance that you can become a victim of a gruesome cyber attack.
 I say this because on average, 300,000 new malware is created every day.
 Hackers are constantly thinking of new ways to target their prey.

-Yes, in most parts of the world, VPNs are totally legal to use.
+Yes, VPNs are legal in Spain, and in most parts of the world.
 But do keep in mind that anything that’s illegal without using a VPN is still going to be illegal even after using a VPN.
 For instance, downloading pirated content, cyberstalking, or threatening someone online.

 While VPNs are legal in a lot of countries, some countries like China, Russia, Iraq, and North Korea don’t allow their citizens to use VPNs.
 People who are caught using one might have to pay hefty fines.
 For example, a man in China got fined up to 15,000 yuan (US$2,142) for using a VPN.